 In order to provide a quality athletic experiences, we ask that each parent/guardian pay a non-refundable Athletic Participation fee at the start of every season.
 This fee is going directly towards facility, program and transportation costs.
 This fee needs to be paid in full by the designated due date assigned by the Athletic Department.

-Athletic fee maximums for student-athletes will be $75 for the 1st sport, $50 for the 2nd sport and $25 for the 3rd sport for the school year.
-As a result, a student-athlete that participate in three sports may not be required to pay more than $150 during the year.
+Athletic fee maximums for student-athletes will be $75 for the 1st sport, and may vary for additional sports played for the rest of school year.
+This amount should not exceed $150 in total.
 Any additional charges, such as fees for award banquets or supplemental athletic gear, is optional.

 FUNDRAISERS